ArnauAndrews/ArnauAndrews/README.md

 I'm Arnau Andrews, a recent graduate with a degree in **International Business and Marketing**, and a Master's Degree in **Big Data and Data Science**.
 I'm currently exploring opportunities in the field of data analytics and data science.

-User
-Hi there! 👋

-I'm Arnau Andrews, a recent graduate with a degree in International Business and Marketing, and a Master's Degree in Big Data and Data Science.
-I'm currently **exploring opportunities in the field of data analytics and data science.**

 Throughout my Master's program, I delved into various subjects that have strengthened my expertise in the field.
 Here are some of the subjects I studied:

 - Big Data Tools